DorotaKawa/Sorghum-growth-development/README.md

 # Sorghum-growth-development

-Code for the analysis for sorghum genotypes characterization
+Code for the analysis of sorghum genotypes characterization

 Title: Characterization of growth and development of sorghum genotypes with differential susceptibility to Striga hermonthica